Disaster Recovery Business Continuity

 Managers spend significant time and effort ensuring their data and applications are available when needed.
 The general approach to business continuity in the cloud is no different than any other environment.
 The same principles and goals apply, but the implementation and process will be different.

-Availability problems can be categorised into three comprehensiveset
+Availability problems can be categorized into three comprehensive set

 - Failure of individual servers, devices, or network connectivity.